SavvasStephanides/RedditBackground/README.md

 Example:

-    python run.py earthporn
+    python run.py wallpapers

 The top image of your selected subreddit with a note on image details

-    Setting your background as the top image of /r/earthporn...
+    Setting your background as the top image of /r/wallpapers...
     Done!
     ===== Image Details =====
     Title: Rainbow in the dark.
 Or northern lights during long exposure - in Lofoten, Norway [OC] [828x1200]